 JQ Del Rosso, R Pillai & R Moore, Absence of degradation of tretinoin when benzoyl peroxide is combined with an optimized formulation of tretinoin gel (0.05%) (open access), J Clin Aesthet Dermatol 2010, 3, 26-28

-Benzac AC Gel was provided for review, which did not affect my opinion.
+Benzac AC Gel was provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you!
 For more information, see Disclosure Policy.